Alumni and Friends

 Click here to calculate your Life Estate Agreement for a term certain using PhilanthroCalc.

-A donor's residence, vacation home, timberland or farm may be transferred to the College while reserving use of the property for the donor's or another's lifetime.
+A donor's residence, vacation home, timberland or farm may be transferred to the University while reserving use of the property for the donor's or another's lifetime.
 An income-tax deduction is earned based upon the value of the property and the donor's life expectancy.
 Capital gains and estate taxes are avoided.
 Remainder interest gifts generate current income-tax savings while allowing donors to continue lifetime use of their real estate.

-A donor may enter into a written agreement for the sale of stocks, bonds, real estate or tangible personal property to the College below market value, making a gift to A-B of the difference between the current value and the sale price.
+A donor may enter into a written agreement for the sale of stocks, bonds, real estate or tangible personal property to the University below market value, making a gift to AB of the difference between the current value and the sale price.
 The donor receives a lump sum or installment payment of the sale price.
 There is a tax deduction for the gift portion of the transaction.
 The donor may be taxed on the capital gain attributed to the sale portion; capital gains taxes are avoided on the gift portion.

 The Elkanah Hulley Society

 Donors of planned gifts are entitled to membership in The Elkanah Hulley Society, a recognition society for those who have made such provisions for our future.
-If you have made such an arrangement for the benefit of the College, we hope you will inform us so that we can convey our recognition and appreciation.
+If you have made such an arrangement for the benefit of the University, we hope you will inform us so that we can convey our recognition and appreciation.

 If you have questions about estate gifts, contact:

-Nikky (Scott) Luna '05, Vice President for Advancement
+Jay Nussel, Vice President for Institutional Advancement

 Annette Fetty, Director of Development Services